Northern State University-Hatterscheidt Scholarship Due: March 1st

 For more information: www.we-online.com/scholarship

-Each Dacotah Bank Market with award one $1000 scholarship and two $2000 scholarships.
-To be eligible you need to be attending a college in North Dakota, South Dakota, or Minnesota next year and you or your immediate family must have a Dacotah Bank Account.
-The scholarship is attached.
+Each Dacotah Bank Market will award one $1000 scholarship and two $2000 scholarships.
+To be eligible, you need to be attending a college in North Dakota, South Dakota, or Minnesota next year and you or your immediate family must have a Dacotah Bank Account.

-Students must be a graduating high school senior in 2021.
+Students must be a graduating high school senior in 2022.
 The student’s parent or legal guardian must be an active subscriber of Venture Communications.
-Student must have a cumulative B average or above grade point average.
+Students must have a cumulative B average or above grade point average.

 Applications will be judged based on the following criteria: